-Malden Community Health Improvement is an innovative partnership between Cambridge Health Alliance, Malden Health Department, and the Malden community that works collaboratively to improve the health of Malden residents.
+An innovative partnership between CHA, the Malden Health Department, and the Malden community to improve the health of Malden residents.

-- Benchmarking and measuring progress and outcomes;
+- Benchmark and measure progress and outcomes.

-Since its inception in late 2007, Malden Community Health Improvement has been collaborated with coalitions and task forces, the Malden Public Schools, as well as with local government agencies.
-Malden Community Health improvement has collaborated in grant preparations to increase the capacity of local agencies to meet identified needs.
-Major efforts have included leading a joint effort to better understand and address acculturation-related stress among the Chinese American population, coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.
+Since 2007, MCHI has collaborated with coalitions and task forces, Malden Public Schools, and local government agencies.
+This includes grant preparations to increase the capacity of local agencies to meet identified needs.
+Major efforts have also included leading a joint effort to better understand and address acculturation-related stress among Chinese Americans, and coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.